vvmarchenko/techblog/content/about.md

 EmailSubscribeForm: false

 ---
-My name is **Vladyslav Marchenko**, and I’m an IT Engineer from Ukraine🇺🇦.
+My name is **Vladyslav Marchenko**, and I’m an DevOps Engineer from Ukraine🇺🇦.

 My passion for technology and desire to learn more led me to explore the world of DevOps.
-I’m currently studying and practicing Amazon Web Services (AWS) technologies such as ECS, EC2, S3, ASG, ALB, CloudFront, VPC etc. I also have experience managing configurations using Ansible, handling infrastructure with Terraform, creating modules, containerizing with Docker, working with networks, web servers, and Linux, and designing project architectures.
+I enjoy learning new things and making our work more efficient by automating tasks.
+My goal is to learn as many technologies as possible to improve the world and Ukrainian IT business.

 I always seek new challenges and opportunities to learn and grow in my field.